Risk Management in Foreign Exchange Investing

 Hedging Against Systemic Risk

-(i) Maintaining physical gold and physical Bitcoin in your portfolio
+(i) Hold physical gold and Bitcoin as part of your portfolio

-Six (6) Key Tips to Deal with Forex Investing Risk
+Six (6) Key Tips for Managing Forex Investment Risk

-(ii) Brokerage diversification (maintaining accounts on different brokerage firms)
+(ii) Brokerage diversification — Maintain accounts with multiple brokerage firms

-(iii) Trading accounts diversification (depositing funds covered by the compensation scheme)
+(iii) Trading account diversification — Deposit funds only within limits covered by compensation schemes

-(iv) Trading always small sizes (a professional trader will not risk more than 2% of the portfolio value on any position)
+(iv) Trade small position sizes — A professional trader risks no more than 2% of portfolio value on any single trade

 Foreign Exchange Risks & Risk Management